 Want to learn more about the dice payload?
 You can do so on our blog posts that cover payload assembly as well as the assembly, operating principle, and a test video of the game cycles that make the dice “roll”.

 The second payload is able to bit flip an image and is used to show the effects of cosmic radiation on an image that is stored digitally.
 You can send an image up to the satellite which is subsequently stored.
 Due to the cosmic radiation, of which there is more in space, the bits (0’s and 1’s) that store the image can be flipped.
 This means that a 0 can become a 1 or vice versa.
 The image will be sent back after a while so the effects of the radiation can be observed.
 This information can be used to teach students about the effects of radiation on matter and the mathematical representation of probability in physics, as well as bit representation in computer programs.
 An example of a bit-flipped picture is shown below on the right.

-We are currently in the process of finalizing our launch provider.
+We are currently in the process of finalizing the agreement with our launch provider.
 We will be purchasing a piggyback launch with a professional launch provider.
 Here you can learn more on how such a process works.
-The launch will most likely occur in Q1 of 2022.
+The launch will most likely occur in Q3 of 2022.
 This will bring us to a Low Earth, Polar, Sun-synchronous orbit at an altitude of 500-600 km.